abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ![](./leptonx-lite-documentations.png)

 Lepton X Lite documents have been written for the three UI types within this version.
 You can see the related documentation from the screenshot above.
-You can follow these documentations and try the new **LeptonX Lite Theme**.
+You can follow these documents and try the new **LeptonX Lite Theme**.

 We don't suggest using the **beta.1** version on production but we highly demand you to test the **LeptonX Lite** and provide feedback to us.
 It's really important for us to be able to release a more stable version.
 Thanks in advance.